This site is community-supported. We may earn a commission (at no extra cost) when you buy through our links.

 Pigment Description

 Prussian Blue or Milori Blue.
-A color with a strange backstory, as its discovery involved blood.
-This is a moody, dark, transparent indigo that is great for marine landscapes as well as any darkened middle to low chroma color in the blues.
+We associate this pigment with a sort of crisp Sea Captain one moment and a drunken sailor the next-- a sort of pigment with many faces.
+It's a color with a strange backstory, as its discovery involved blood.
+This is a moody, dark, transparent indigo that lends itself to marine landscapes as well as any darkened middle-to-low-chroma color in the blues.

 Resources